-Via Ferrata Britannia
+Via Ferrata Britannia open

 Our latest via ferrata in the Saas Valley offers a breathtaking climbing experience and a unique view of the Allalin and Mattmark area.